dreampiggy/CocoaPodsXCAssetsIssue/README.md

 # Fix or workaround ?

 The bug was cause by the shell script phase. `[CP] Copy Pods Resources`.
 To fix that, just modify one line inside that script.
 The script is generated each time you run `pod install`.
-It's generated from CocoaPods [here](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/generator/copy_resources_script.rb)
+The original source code is [here](https://github.com/CocoaPods/CocoaPods/blob/master/lib/cocoapods/generator/copy_resources_script.rb).

 Original: